Great knot: Taxonomy and description

-This bird is closely related to the more widespread red knot.
-In breeding plumage, the latter has a distinctive red face, throat and breast.
+It is distinguished from the red knot by its breeding plumage, in which the latter has a distinctive red face, throat and breast.
 In other plumages, the great knot can be identified by its larger size, longer bill, deeper chest, and the more streaked upper parts.

+Behaviour

 These birds forage on mudflats and beaches, probing or picking up food by sight.
 They mainly eat molluscs and insects.